Li Lei (footballer): Club career

 Li Lei spent his youth career at his hometown team Qingdao Hailifeng and would go on to establish himself as left midfielder before recently promoted side Nanchang Hengyuan became interested in him at the end of the 2009 league season where they would promote him to the senior side.

 He made his professional football league debut at the age of seventeen on April 17, 2010 against Hangzhou Greentown, however he received a straight red card just ten minutes into his career after fouling Hangzhou player Sun Ji.
 Despite this setback once his suspension ended he was immediately brought back into the senior side and start the next possible game on May 9, 2010 against Shaanxi Zhongjian.

 He scored his first goal for Shanghai Shenxin in a 2-0 win against Jiangsu Sainty on the 31st October 2010.

+Henan Jianye

 Li transferred to Henan Jianye on 16 February 2013.

-On 18 January 2015, Li made a move to fellow Chinese Super League side Beijing Guoan.
-He scored his first goal for Beijing on 21 April 2017 in a 1–1 home draw against Tianjin Quanjian.
+He won the 2013 China League One title with Henan in his first season and promoted back to the Chinese Super League after a one-year absence.